robertpiosik/CodeWebChat/README.md

 ```
 Implement a subtract function.
 <system>
-Whenever proposing a new or updated file use the Markdown Code Block syntax.
-Each code block should be a diff patch.
-Don't use XML for files.
+Whenever showing a new, updated, renamed or deleted file, provide brief explanation, then...
 </system>
 <files>
 <file path="src/calculator.ts">